VedanthB/VedanthB/README.md

 # 💫 About Me:

-I’m Vedanth—a frontend engineer who likes fast UIs, clean APIs, and shipping.
+I’m Vedanth - a frontend engineer who likes fast UIs, clean APIs, and shipping.
 I’ve launched a lot of growth experiments and features for very busy screens, and I care about a11y, testing, and Web Vitals more than is probably normal.
 When I’m not pushing pixels, I’m mixing tracks and poking at generative-AI toys.

 ## 🌐 Socials: